 We make several predictions that can motivate future observational and field studies.
 To begin, one key prediction is that in the proximal portions of foreland basins, avulsions should be most-frequent on the surfaces of megafans (e.g., Fig. 6B).
-These results compare favorably to the limited data available (Valenza et al., 2020) and can be tested by future observations of avulsions in the available and future remote sensing record.
+660 These results compare favorably to the limited data available (Valenza et al., 2020) and can be tested by future observations of avulsions in the available and future remote sensing record.
 The emergence of future datasets on real-world avulsions should be able to confirm or deny the predicted abrupt, non-linear change in relative avulsion frequency with increasing distance from mountain-fronts on megafans (Fig. 6B).
-These data about the location of avulsions should also allow testing of other predictions from our model, including that avulsion in the distal domain of aggradational settings is more common immediately downstream of abandoned channel confluences due to a greater total occupancy duration and therefore greater total aggradation than either parent pathway immediately upstream (Fig. 8).
-Finally, our model suggests that stratigraphic systems with evidence for clustering of channel avulsions (e.g. the Ferris Formation; Hajek et al., 2010) may have greater degrees of abandoned channel influence via attraction or lobe switching than systems that appear more randomly distributed (e.g., the Williams Fork Formation; Chamberlin et al., 20176).
+These data about the location of avulsions should also allow testing of other predictions from our model, including that avulsion in the distal domain of aggradational settings is more common immediately 665 downstream of abandoned channel confluences due to a greater total occupancy duration and therefore greater total aggradation than either parent pathway immediately upstream (Fig. 8).

-67. Conclusion
+6. Conclusion

 Abandoned channels are pervasive on megafans in modern foreland basin settings.
-These locations also have some of the highest avulsion rates in the observational record, and thus necessitate which necessitates considering the role of abandoned channels on avulsion dynamics and planform evolution in modeling efforts.
+These locations also have some of the highest avulsion rates in the observational record, and thus necessitate considering the role of abandoned channels on avulsion dynamics and planform evolution in modeling efforts.
 We developed and presented a model that tests the interaction between abandoned channels and an avulsing river.
 Our model intrinsically generates two distinct domains, proximal and distal, in good comparison with remote sensing and previous research.
-We demonstrated that abandoned channels may shortcut avulsion superelevation timescales in these settings by providing topographic lows adjacent to potential avulsion loci, by providing remnant superelevation that can be inherited by future captured avulsions, including downstream of abandoned channel confluences, and by transient knickpoint propagation that allows superelevated rivers to remain superelevated upstream of the initial avulsion.
+We demonstrated that abandoned channels may shortcut avulsion superelevation timescales in these settings by providing topographic lows adjacent to potential avulsion loci, by providing remnant superelevation that can be inherited by future captured avulsions, including downstream of abandoned

+- 675 channel confluences, and by transient knickpoint propagation that allows superelevated rivers to remain superelevated upstream of the initial avulsion.
 The upshot of these factors is that avulsions are proportionately much more common over the proximal distributive domain compared to the distal tributive one.
-We showed that tuning the degree to which abandoned channel repulsion and attraction occur in simulations causes predictable changes in avulsion location during those runs, whereby increasing repulsion pushes avulsions farther from the mountain-front, and increasing attraction 'pulls' them closer.
-Next, we demonstrated the important role that abandoned channel healing mode has on gross planform morphology, particularly over deep time, and that the proximal domain should grow until filling all available space in systems that heal via deposition-only or erosion-only.
+We showed that tuning the degree to which abandoned channel repulsion and attraction occur in simulations causes predictable changes in avulsion location during those runs, whereby increasing repulsion pushes avulsions farther from the mountain-front, and increasing attraction 'pulls' them closer. - 680 Next, we demonstrated the important role that abandoned channel healing mode has on gross planform morphology, particularly over deep time, and that the proximal domain should grow until filling all available space in systems that heal via deposition-only or erosion-only.
 Finally, we have highlighted opportunities for future work by field workers and remote sensors in understanding the role that floodplain topography plays on avulsion dynamics, and the fate of floodplain abandoned channel topography.

-78. Code Availability
+685 7.
+Code Availability